-Based on the 2009 and previous season's fieldwork, this site represents a series of occupations that occurred during the Woodland, Late Prehistoric and Historic periods, with a possible earlier Late Archaic occupation.
-The artifacts recovered in 2009 all probably date to the Late Woodland through Late Prehistoric periods, supporting previous estimates based on surface survey and shovel testing, that the most intensive occupations occurred during these times.
+Based on the 2010 and previous season's fieldwork, this site represents a series of occupations that occurred during the Woodland, Late Prehistoric and Historic periods, with a possible earlier Late Archaic occupation.
+The artifacts recovered from the surface in 2010 all probably date to the Late Woodland through Late Prehistoric periods, supporting previous estimates based on surface survey, shovel testing and excavation that the most intensive occupations occurred during these times.

-Figure 1: 20SA722, artifacts from surface.
+Figure 1: 20SA722, biface and ceramics from surface.